 Continental has always been firmly grounded in the present, while simultaneously looking ahead to the future.
-That is why we design, develop, and produce tires that are known for their safety, performance, and efficiency, but we are also working to keep ahead of the innovations that will shape the mobility of tomorrow.
+That is why we design, develop, and produce tyres that are known for their safety, performance, and efficiency, but we are also working to keep ahead of the innovations that will shape the mobility of tomorrow.
 No matter where the road will take us next, we already know what lies ahead: a cleaner, more sustainable, and carbon-neutral future.
 We haven’t just set ourselves ambitious targets that will help us reach our goal of becoming the most progressive tire company in terms of environmental and social responsibility – we are already taking concrete steps to get there.
 Here are some examples.

 Sustainable mobility is enabled by many factors: policy, infrastructure, technology, but also driving behavior.
 The good news: eco-friendly driving habits are economically advantageous.
 In short, by saving CO2, you will also save money.
 For example, a tire with reduced rolling resistance increases a vehicle’s range or fuel efficiency.
-In addition to a tire’s design, the correct air pressure also contributes to reduced rolling resistance, so make sure you check air pressure regularly and adjust it as needed.
+In addition to a tyre’s design, the correct air pressure also contributes to reduced rolling resistance, so make sure you check air pressure regularly and adjust it as needed.
 When it comes to driving style, steady does it, so accelerate and decelerate gently, avoid excessive speeds, and reduce your vehicle’s weight and optimize its aerodynamics by removing anything you don’t need.
 Read more.

 While rolling resistance makes a noticeable difference to the fuel efficiency and emissions of all motorized vehicles – or to the range of electric vehicles – it is a huge factor in heavy-duty vehicles.
 The transport sector is one of the primary sources of man-made greenhouse gas emissions, including carbon dioxide.
 The EU measures and reports the rolling resistance of new trucks, buses, and coaches to reduce these emissions and achieve climate-neutral transport by 2050.
-Low-rolling-resistance truck tires by Continental can help reduce the emissions generated by entire fleets, reducing the environmental footprint of road transport significantly.
-Rolling resistance is also very important in our development of agricultural tires and specialty tires, for example those used on electrically powered forklifts.
+Low-rolling-resistance truck tyres by Continental can help reduce the emissions generated by entire fleets, reducing the environmental footprint of road transport significantly.
+Rolling resistance is also very important in our development of agricultural tyres and specialty tyres, for example those used on electrically powered forklifts.
 In both cases, the potential CO2 reductions are considerable, contributing to cleaner farming and logistics.
 Read more.

-We are constantly working to reduce the amount of materials we use and to increase the amount of renewable raw materials that go into our tires.
+We are constantly working to reduce the amount of materials we use and to increase the amount of renewable raw materials that go into our tyres.
 At the same time, we take action to reduce the production footprint of all our innovations, as well as the impact they have on the environment when they are in use.

-We consistently increase the share of recycled materials in our products, for example by using polyester from recycled plastic bottles for the tire’s casing and recycled steel, rubber, or carbon black instead of new resources.
+We consistently increase the share of recycled materials in our products, for example by using polyester from recycled plastic bottles for the tyre’s casing and recycled steel, rubber, or carbon black instead of new resources.